 Most people only think about lead generation when they hear ‘real estate farming’.

 I mean, it makes sense.
-The whole idea behind farming is to close more deals and land more listings.
+The whole idea behind farming is to close more deals and turn prospects into referrals.
 But if you’re not concentrating on relationships exceeding those initial deals, you’re missing out on a lot of potential deals in the future.